aleksplast/HashTable/README.md

 In this project i had two main goals:
 1. Creating hashtable for fast word finding.
-2. Optimizing algorithm using assembler, SIMD instructions and other methods.
+2. Optimizing searching algorithm using assembler, SIMD instructions and other methods.

 ## What is hashtable

 Let's start by defining, what is hashtable actually.

-For this we will need some definitions:
+For this we will need some extra definitions:
 * **Key** - Any non-null object, in this project we will use strings as keys.
 * **Hashvalue** - value for the corresponding key.
 * **Hash Function** - function, that calculates hashvalue by given key.
 * **Basket** - list in the hashtable.
-* **Capacity** - number of buskets in the hashtable.
+* **Capacity** - number of baskets in the hashtable.
 * **Collision** - case, where two different keys have the same hashvalue.
-* **Load factor** - average size of buskets in the hashtable.
+* **Load factor** - average size of baskets in the hashtable.

 In this project **hashtable** is a table of linked lists and a hash functions attached to it.
 We will use text of Hamlet by William Shakespeare for filling the hashtable.
 For each word we will first count hashvalue of it, then put it to corresponding basket.